Tal Wilkenfeld: Professional bass playing career

-In March 2010, Wilkenfeld travelled to Paisley Park, and began to improvise and play chords on instruction from Prince.
+In March 2010, Wilkenfeld traveled to Paisley Park; she began to improvise and play chords on instruction from Prince.
 "I just made everything up; he gave me no direction about what to play beyond a chord here or there.
 It was just do your thing", Wilkenfeld explained.
 "I never heard the lyrics, never knew what the songs were about, never heard the melody.
 It was like we had to be psychic when we were playing", she added.
-The result of this work culminated in Welcome 2 America - Prince's 2021 album and first posthumous release with previously unreleased music, which features Wilkenfeld on bass on 10 of the 12 tracks, recorded in 2010.
+The process culminated in Welcome 2 America - Prince's 2021 album and first posthumous release with previously unreleased music featuring Wilkenfeld on bass on 10 of the 12 tracks, recorded in 2010.

-"Prince also had two listening parties around May 2010 after we tracked.
-He was so excited to be playing us fully mixed tracks.
-He was definitely into the music.
-People were pulling up in limos dressed in Grammy attire," said Wilkenfeld It is unknown why the album was shelved for 11 years.
-Even a decade later, those who worked on the album still do not understand why.

-Prince premiered his song "Hot Summer" featuring Wilkenfeld on Minnesota Public Radio station 89.3 on 7 June 2010.

-In 2009, Wilkenfeld toured Australia and Japan with Jeff Beck, who referred to her as a genius, saying "She will pick up mistakes that...Vinnie and I miss.
-So, she's a great anchor as well."
-Weeks later, the group toured the United States, beginning with Beck's induction into the Rock and Roll Hall of Fame where they played Beck's Bolero and were joined by Led Zeppelin's Jimmy Page on Immigrant Song.

-A DVD of this performance, Rock and Roll Hall of Fame: Legends,tv was released in 2010.
+In 2009, Wilkenfeld toured Australia and Japan with Jeff Beck.
+Weeks later the group toured the United States, beginning with Beck's induction into the Rock and Roll Hall of Fame.
+They played Beck's Bolero there and were joined by Led Zeppelin's Jimmy Page on Immigrant Song.
+A DVD of this performance, Rock and Roll Hall of Fame: Legends, TV was released in 2010.

-Between touring Japan and America, Wilkenfeld performed with The Roots on Late Night with Jimmy Fallon as their first musical guest, after which she joined Jeff Beck's summer tour through Europe, Canada and the UK.
+Between touring Japan and the USA, Wilkenfeld performed with the Roots on Late Night with Jimmy Fallon as their first musical guest, after which she joined Jeff Beck's summer tour through Europe, Canada, and Britain.
 Pink Floyd's David Gilmour sat in with the group during a performance at the Royal Albert Hall.

-In October 2009, Wilkenfeld reunited with Beck at Madison Square Garden for the Rock and Roll Hall of Fame's 25th Anniversary two-night concert.
+In October 2009, Wilkenfeld reunited with Jeff Beck at Madison Square Garden for the Rock and Roll Hall of Fame's 25th Anniversary two-night concert.
 The set included Buddy Guy on "Let Me Love You Baby", Sting singing "People Get Ready", and Billy Gibbons on "Foxey Lady".
 The 25th Anniversary Rock and Roll Hall of Fame Concerts DVD, which also included "Big Block", "A Day in the Life", and "Freeway Jam", was released in 2010.